pete-restall/KitchenLedStrips/README.md

 for the LED strip power rail, as well as under- and over-voltage lock-out, are provided, as is a set of GPIO for future expansion.

 The circuit was drawn in KiCad and the board was manufactured and assembled by JLCPCB.
 To assemble the unit I soldered the through-hole parts (connectors and wires) to the board and I cut the enclosure faceplates using a CNC router.
-The firmware is assembler and is built using [gputils](https://gputils.sourceforge.io/) since I keep forgetting how the Microchip XC8 compiler seems to deliberately produce bad code; redundant
+The firmware is written in assembly and is built using
+[gputils](https://gputils.sourceforge.io/) since I keep forgetting how the Microchip XC8 compiler seems to deliberately produce bad code; redundant
 `goto`s to eat cycles, that sort of thing.
 The timing of the LED bitstream is tight enough using this microcontroller that such things matter.